• Latest

 But, many couples experience loneliness.

 At this point, you might be wondering why your marriage is so lonely.
-If you and your partner have thought your marriage would be your safe haven, then you and/or your partner may be experiencing loneliness in your marriage.
+If you and your partner have thought your marriage would be your haven, you and your partner may be experiencing loneliness.

-It might be that you’re connecting less than you did in the past.
-So to bring it back to life, you need to reconnect with your partner and your friends.
+You might be connecting less than you did in the past.
+So to bring it back to life, you need to reconnect with your partner and friends.

 The constant little flare-ups finally turn into major blow-ups.